ScDor/Closure/README.md

 NOTE: It's highly recommended to perform everything inside a venv.
 1. Clone this repo
+2. Run `python3 -m venv venv`
+3. Windows users: run `venv\Scripts\activate.bat`.
+Mac users: `run source venv/bin/activate` _(you will get an indication for running inside a venv after you will run this command)_
-2. run `pip install -r requirements.txt`
+4. Run `pip install -r requirements.txt`
-3. run `python Closure_Project/manage.py makemigrations rest_api` (the `python` command may be redundant if it's a globally-available command on your machine)
+5. Run `python Closure_Project/manage.py makemigrations rest_api` _(the `python` command may be redundant if it's a globally-available command on your machine)_
-4. run `python Closure_Project/manage.py migrate`
+6. Run `python Closure_Project/manage.py migrate`
+7. On PyCharm, right-click the outer `Closure_Project` directory, choose `Mark Directory as` and click `Sources Root`. _(its icon will be colored cyan afterwards)_
-5. run the django server with `python Closure_Project/manage.py runserver`
+8. Start the django server with `python Closure_Project/manage.py runserver`
-6. mark the 'Closure_Project' Directory as Sources Root.

 You now have a django instance with the database configured (yet blank)